Sensō-ji: Features

 Four statues are housed in the Kaminarimon, two in the front alcoves and two on the other side.
 On the front of the gate, the statues of the Shinto gods Fūjin and Raijin are displayed.
 Fūjin, the god of wind, is located on the east side of the gate, while Raijin, the god of thunder, is located on the west side.
 The original sculptures were severely damaged in the fire of 1865, with only the heads being saved, and the statues restored for the gate's 1960 reconstruction.

 Two additional statues stand on the reverse of the gate: the Buddhist god Tenryū on the east, and the goddess Kinryū on the west side.
 These were donated in 1978 to commemorate the 1350th anniversary of the first appearance of the bodhisattva Kannon (Avalokiteśvara) at Asakusa, which led to the founding of Sensō-ji.
 The statues were carved by then-106-year-old master sculptor Hirakushi Denchū.

 A giant red lantern (chōchin) hangs under the center of the gate.
 It is 3.9 m tall, 3.3 m wide and weighs approximately 700 kg.
 The current lantern, the fifth iteration, was built by Takahashi Chōchin K.K in 2013 and has the same metallic base on the bottom as the previous lantern.
 The base has a name plate that says "Matsushita Denki", an abbreviated form of Panasonic's old Japanese name, Matsushita Denki Sangyo Kabushiki Gaisha.
 The front of the lantern displays the gate's name, Kaminarimon (雷門).
 Painted on the back is the gate's official name, Fūraijinmon (風雷神門).
 During festivals such as Sanja Matsuri, the lantern is collapsed to let tall objects pass through the gate.

 The characters 金龍山 (Kinryū-zan) on the tablet above the lantern read from right to left and reference the Sensō-ji.

-Hozomon
+Hōzōmon

-The Hōzōmon (宝蔵門, "Treasure-House Gate") is the inner of two large entrance gates that ultimately leads to the Sensō-ji (the outer being the Kaminarimon) in Asakusa, Tokyo.
-A two-story gate (nijūmon), the Hōzōmon's second story houses many of the Sensō-ji's treasures.
+The Hōzōmon (宝蔵門, "Treasure-House Gate") is the inner of two large entrance gates that lead to the Sensō-ji.
+It is a two-story gate (nijūmon), and its second story houses many of the Sensō-ji's treasures.
 The first story houses two statues, three lanterns and two large sandals.
 It stands 22.7 m tall, 21 m wide, and 8 m deep.